StevenBlack/intl/readme.md

 ### Scale Factors

 When a system is adapted for another culture, it is often to accommodate a minority of users.
-Here the 80-20 rule usually applies**:** a majority of users will be users of one (usually the original ) version.
+Here the 80-20 rule usually applies: a majority of users will be users of one (usually the original) version.

 Adaptation for culture can increase the complexity of development, and hamper future maintenance.
 This extra complexity comes mainly at the